Skip to content

 For mid-market companies—organizations with $10M to $1B in revenue—the answer isn't simply "install an integration."
 These businesses face a unique challenge: they've already invested significantly in ERP systems, accounting software, marketing tools, and industry-specific applications.
 Ripping and replacing isn't practical.
 But operating in silos destroys the very efficiency gains that CRM adoption promises.

-According to MuleSoft's Connectivity Benchmark Report, the average mid-market company uses 900+ applications, yet only 29% of these systems are integrated.
-This disconnection costs organizations an estimated 20-30% in operational efficiency.
+📊 Key Stat: The average mid-market company uses 900+ applications, yet only 29% of these systems are integrated—costing organizations an estimated 20–30% in operational efficiency (MuleSoft Connectivity Benchmark Report).

-At Vantage Point, our work with 150+ clients has shown us that integration strategy is the hidden variable that separates transformational CRM implementations from expensive disappointments.
-Companies that build connected tech stacks see 3x higher user adoption rates and realize ROI 40% faster than those treating HubSpot as an isolated system.
+At Vantage Point, our work with 150+ clients has shown that integration strategy is the hidden variable that separates transformational CRM implementations from expensive disappointments.
+Companies that build connected tech stacks see:

 This guide provides the strategic framework you need to build a connected tech stack that amplifies your HubSpot investment.